 - Gross wages and salaries

-- Lodging and meals as part of the payment agreement
+- Lodging and meals included as part of an employee’s pay

 - Tips and gratuities

 - Reimbursed business expenses

 - Special rewards for individual invention or discovery

 Make sure to identify these to the auditor, so they are not inadvertently included in your total payroll.